SharePoint Online: How to Use CAML Query in PowerShell?

 SharePoint Online CAML Query in PowerShell: The “IN” Operator

 The “In” operator is a replacement for multiple “OR” conditions.
 It validates whether items are in any of the given values (Same as SQL Server “in” operator).
-Here is an example for the “IN” operator in CAML Query: This gets all list Items where the “Project Name” column value is in any of the listed options under In operator:
+Here is an example of the “IN” operator in CAML Query: This gets all list Items where the “Project Name” column value is in any of the listed options under the In operator:

 <View>